meows/racket/docs/conditionals.md

  * the second is an expression that will be returned if the condition is `true`
  * the third is an expression that will be returned if the condition is `false`

-The definition is a bit hard to understand, so let's go into an example:
+The definition is a bit hard to understand, so let's go into some examples:

 ``` clojure
 ;; We define x to be 10.